juiproject/jui-stack/docs/ess_styles.md

 #### Global styles

-JUI provides a number of globally declared styles and keyframes that can be employed:
+A minimal number of globally declared styles and keyframes are employed:

 |Style|Description|
 |-----|-----------|